Blkalkin/dalle-interior-design/README.md

 ### Components
-A few challenging features to integrate into our app were saving images, backend routing with AWS S3, Here's how we solved these issues:
+A few challenging features to integrate into our app were saving images, creating a searchbar, adding comments, and backend routing with AWS S3, Here's how we solved these issues:

 1. Saving Images - Upon recieving a new image you can choose to save it.
 You should only see the `save` option when a new photo is loaded.
 Also, you should only be able to see the `done` button when you have saved at least one photo.
 These buttons are conditionally rendered by manipulating the photoCount and state in different parts of the code.
 We are also condtionally rendering each display/loading message  and image based on which process you're currently in while creating your project.